annawees/annawees.github.io/_posts/2017-12-29-padkeemao.markdown

 step2: Remove the basil leaves from their stem. <p> Finely slice the scallions and basil. </p>

 image3: <img src="/images/padkeemao3.jpeg"/>
 step3: Finely slice the shallots.
 Dice the garlic.
-Finely slice the thai chilis. <p> <i> Note: Thai chilis are potent!
-Minimize your contact with the seeds as much as possible. </i> </p>
+Finely slice the thai chilis. <p> Note: Thai chilis are potent!
+Minimize your contact with the seeds as much as possible. </p>

 image4: <img src="/images/padkeemao4.jpeg"/>
 step4: Assemble the sauce by combining the fish sauce, tamari, honey, and rice wine vinegar.